tremho/odp-documentation/guide_book/src/how/ec/battery/10c-mock_behaviors.md

 We can see the data is all zeroes.

 ___But wait!
-Didn't we populate MockBattery with some arbitrary, but non-zero values?___
+Didn't we create our `VirtualBatteryState` with meaningful values and implement `MockBattery` to use it?___

 Yes.
 We did.
-And we made sure our MockBatteryController forwarded all of its `SmartBattery` traits to its inner battery.
+And we made sure our `MockBatteryController` forwarded all of its `SmartBattery` traits to its inner battery.
 But we did not implement the `BatteryController` traits for this with anything other than default (0) values.

 ### Implementing `get_static_data` at the `MockBatteryController`